 The first thing you should do is speak to an experienced family and divorce lawyer.
 They can assist you in the steps to take to complete your property settlement as quickly and smoothly as possible.

 The first step toward reaching an agreement would be to write to your ex-partner to ask them for full and prompt disclosure in a specific timeframe.
 If you have evidence that your ex is hiding some assets or information, a family lawyer can work with a forensic accountant to determine any manipulation.
 A lawyer can then issue a subpoena to access required financial information.
-You can also request a mediation to discuss the settlement with a mediator.
+You can also request mediation to discuss the settlement with a mediator.

 Sole occupancy order

-There is a threat of family violence.
+- There is a threat of family violence.

-Children to the marriage are negatively impacted by co-parents residing together.
+- Children to the marriage are negatively impacted by co-parents residing together.

-The residence has been renovated to accommodate a disability.
+- The residence has been renovated to accommodate a disability.

 Urgent injunction

 This injunction seeks to preserve a marital asset pool pending a final property order.
-An urgent injunction prevents an ex-spouse from disposing of assets.
+An urgent injunction prevents an ex-spouse from disposing of financial resources.
 It also stops them freezing accounts in an attempt to stop you using money in a bank account or accessing a pay-out from an insurance policy or superannuation interest.

 Spousal maintenance

-You can apply for spousal maintenance which may be paid to you periodically.
+You can apply for spousal maintenance, which may be paid to you periodically.
 The amount you’re eligible for depends on your financial means and the requirements of your standard of living.

 Asset manipulation sanctions

-Redistribution.
+- Redistribution.
 Once the hidden assets are found, the Court may redistribute the property pool to benefit the aggrieved party.

-Contempt of court.
+- Contempt of court.
 The Court may hold a party in contempt if they’re found to have hidden assets.
 The party may face fines or even imprisonment.
 This is a more extreme measure.

-Legal costs.
+- Legal costs.
 The party who is found to have hidden assets may be required to cover the legal fees of their former spouse.

 How can I put off my own property settlement?

-If you believe it may benefit you to delay your property settlement, you can avoid communication with your ex partner, refuse to disclose information, or not engage with the attempts to settle for a short period of time.
+If you believe it may benefit you to delay your property settlement, you can avoid communication with your ex-partner, refuse to disclose information, or not engage with the attempts to settle for a short period of time.

 You should avoid missing mortgage repayments at all costs, as this will impact your credit rating and ability to borrow in the future.